zukalt/blueprint-online-shopping/README.md

 # Online Shopping Platform with Micro-services

-Blueprint project to build MVP shopping platform.
+Blueprint project to build a product using micro-service architecture.

 The aim to provide blueprint for documentation and initial code for kick-starting any other MVP.